p-schulte/Photorealistic-Blocksworld-Dataset-Generator/README.md

 }
 ```

+---

+## 📜 License
-This repository is based on the clevr-dataset-gen software created by Facebook, Inc.
+This repository is based on the CLEVR dataset generator developed by Facebook, Inc.

-Copyright (c) 2017-present, Facebook, Inc. All rights reserved.
+**Copyright (c) 2017-present, Facebook, Inc.** All rights reserved.
 Licensed under the BSD-3-Clause License.
-See the LICENSE file for details.
+See the `LICENSE` file for details.